-New York Drug Laws – Possession of a Controlled Substance
+New York Possession of Controlled Substance Lawyer

 Except in a few small instances, the crime of possession of a controlled dangerous substance is a felony offense in New York, with convicted felons facing serious penalties such as hefty fines, lengthy prison sentences, asset forfeiture, and more.
 Fortunately, as with other criminal drug offenses, the prosecution is required to prove every element of the crime beyond a reasonable doubt before you can be convicted, and you have the right to defend yourself with the assistance of an attorney.
 This article discusses the ins and outs of New York drug possession laws, and how the Goshen criminal defense attorneys at Dupée & Monroe can help you if you have been arrested for possession.